Günther Messner: Death on Nanga Parbat

 The next morning, Reinhold recalls that Günther was delirious.
 Reinhold says that he started shouting for help at 6 a.m. and about three hours later, he saw Felix Kuen and Peter Scholz in the Merkl Couloir, heading for the summit.
-The two parties got to within about 100 yards of each other and with difficulty there was some communication.
+The two parties got to within about 100 yards of each other and there was some communication, albeit with difficulty.
 "Are you both OK?"
 Kuen yelled.
 "Yes!
-Everything's OK," Reinhold controversially replied.
-Unfortunately in a misunderstanding Kuen and Scholz continued to the summit.
+Everything's OK," Reinhold replied, controversially.
+Kuen and Scholz then continued to the summit.

 Reinhold and Günther were then forced to do a second bivouac at the Mummery Rib.
 By the next morning, the third day without shelter or water, Günther could only stumble slowly along.
 The multi-day descent had brought the two climbers to the limit of their physical and mental strength, and was to end in tragedy when Günther disappeared at the bottom of the Diamir face, most likely killed by an ice avalanche during the descent.
 Reinhold, walking ahead and facing exhaustion, severe frostbite and the loss of his brother, continued down along the Diamir valley until he found some local shepherds, who helped him.

 The expedition members Max von Kienlin and Hans Saler claimed that Reinhold declined the assistance of others when his brother Günther became ill.
 The main assertion by Hans Saler and Max von Kienlin was that Reinhold's decision to go down the Diamir face was not born of emergency, as suggested by Günther in his fatigue, but a gambit Reinhold had planned and had openly discussed with members of the team.
 Reinhold's version of events was that "He (Günther) had to get lower.
 We couldn't continue along the southwest ridge either, because it is very long and up and down.
 And we couldn't wait for the others to come, because they couldn't have gotten to us until the following morning, and another day and night at that altitude would have been fatal for Günther.
 That left only the Diamir Face".
 Reinhold was subsequently widely quoted as saying "We had a choice between waiting for death and going out to meet it".